CosmoLike/cocoa/README.md

 Cocoa allows users to run [CosmoLike](https://github.com/CosmoLike) routines that analyze data primarily from the [Dark Energy Survey](https://www.darkenergysurvey.org) (a.k.a DES), and simulate future multi-probe analyses, e.g. for Rubin Observatory's Legacy Survey of Space and Time or the Roman Space Telescope, inside the [Cobaya](https://github.com/CobayaSampler) framework.
 This readme file presents basic and advanced instructions for installing all Cocoa components, including the [Planck likelihood](https://wiki.cosmos.esa.int/planck-legacy-archive/index.php/Main_Page). **By no means, we want to discourage general users from cloning Cobaya, CAMB, CLASS, Polychord, and Planck data from their original repositories.
 Please check the appendix [Proper Credits](https://github.com/CosmoLike/cocoa#proper-credits)**.

-Cocoa developers explicitly copied all Boltzman codes, likelihoods, Cocoa Sampler, and all python/C/C++/Fortran requirements to create a very controllable environment that will ensure the reproducibility of our DES-Y3 and LSST-Y1 results.
-All packages have been stored in [cocoa_installation_libraries](https://github.com/CosmoLike/cocoa/tree/main/cocoa_installation_libraries) folder, allowing the consistent installation even on compute nodes without internet access.
+(**Proper Credits**): The following is not an exhaustive list of the codes we use

+- [Cobaya](https://github.com/CobayaSampler) is a framework developed by Dr. Jesus Torrado and Prof. Anthony Lewis

+- [Cosmolike](https://github.com/CosmoLike) is a framework developed by Prof. Elisabeth Krause and Prof. Tim Eifler

+- [CAMB](https://github.com/cmbant/CAMB) is a Boltzmann code developed by Prof. Anthony Lewis

+- [CLASS](https://github.com/lesgourg/class_public) is a Boltzmann code developed by Prof. Julien Lesgourgues and Dr. Thomas Tram

+- [Polychord](https://github.com/PolyChord/PolyChordLite) is a sampler code developed by Dr. Will Handley, Prof. Lasenby, and Prof. M. Hobson

+By no means, we want to discourage people from cloning code from their original repositories.
+We've included these codes as compressed [xz file format](https://tukaani.org/xz/format.html) in our repository for convenience in the initial development.
+The work of those authors is extraordinary, and they must be properly cited.
+Once all Cocoa's submodules go public, we intend to replace these files by clones to their original repositories.
+The same applies to all the data products and auxiliary packages we use.

 # Installation of cocoa required packages

 ### Through conda (best for Linux/HPC environments)

-A simple way to install most prerequisites is via conda enviroments.
-This is as simple as using Docker.
-The first step is to type the following command to create the cocoa conda enviroment.
+A simple way to install most prerequisites is via Conda environment.
+Assuming that the user had previously installed Minicoda/Anaconda, the first step is to type the following commands to create the cocoa Conda environment.

-    conda create --name cocoa python=3.7 --quiet --yes
+    $ conda create --name cocoa python=3.7 --quiet --yes

+and

-    conda install -n cocoa --quiet --yes  \
+    $ conda install -n cocoa --quiet --yes  \
       'conda-forge::libgcc-ng=10.3.0' \
       'conda-forge::libstdcxx-ng=10.3.0' \
       'conda-forge::libgfortran-ng=10.3.0' \